Kaepernick supporters call for NFL boycott

 The NAACP called for a boycott of NFL games until Kaepernick gets an equal opportunity at making a roster for the upcoming season.

-“There will be no football in the state of Georgia if Colin Kaepernick is not on a training camp roster and given an opportunity to pursue his career,” Gerald Riggs of the Atlanta NAACP told Fox 5.
+“There will be no football in the state of Georgia if Colin Kaepernick is not on a training camp roster and given an opportunity to pursue his career,” Gerald Griggs of the Atlanta NAACP told Fox 5.

 Riggs warned that if Kaepernick remains unsigned to a deal as of 5 p.m.
 Sept.
 17, “We are going to have the world’s largest tailgate, and that tailgate will not go into Mercedes-Benz Stadium.”
 (Riggs was referring to the new $1.6 billion home of the NFL’s Atlanta Falcons.)